Skip to content

 1. Create a User Pool in the AWS console.

-2. Under App clients, create a new client with the implicit grant flow enabled.
+2. Under App clients, create a new client with the authorization code grant flow enabled and Generate a client secret turned off (public client + PKCE).

 3. Add https://dtrack.example.com to Callback URLs.

-4. In the App client settings, ensure openid, profile, and email scopes are selected.
+4. In the App client settings, select the openid, profile, and email scopes.

 All OIDC properties